 Raising ducks (especially ducklings) is easy, and ducks are some of the most entertaining and useful livestock you can add to your farm!

 We started to raise ducklings in hopes they would begin to lay eggs once they matured.
+As you might know, I’m a big believer in keeping more than one type of poultry!

-Ducklings also are a nice accompaniment to chicks you might raise in the spring, and can do just as much work in your garden when they mature.
+Ducklings also are a nice accompaniment to chicks you might raise in the spring and can do just as much work in your garden when they mature.

 Until they mature and lay eggs, ducklings can forage and help keep the bug population down.
 I think you’ll find that if you raise ducklings, they will be very cute, and provide hours of entertainment.

-In this article, I’ll talk about the breeds I have experience raising, their histories, and why I like them.
+There are so many different duck breeds to choose from, so I won’t cover them all.
+I’ll talk about the breeds I have experience raising, their histories, and why I like them.
+You can buy them from hatcheries online, local farm stores, and local breeders.

 Pekin Ducks